A Garden of Earthly Delights: IV. Swan

-He adopts Swan, whose name is changed to “Steven Revere,” and he meets Revere's three sons: Clark, Jonathan, and Robert.
+Revere adopts Swan, whose name is changed to “Steven Revere,” and he meets Revere's three sons: Clark, Jonathan, and Robert.
 Clara vainly buys many expensive items and decorations for their home, knowing that Revere has no end of money.
 Robert and Jonathan pick on Swan, although Clark, the oldest, is mature and kind.
 On a hunting trip that Swan despises, Swan pushes Robert and accidentally makes Robert's gun go off, killing the youth.
 Everyone accepts his death as an accident.
 Jonathan gradually becomes less responsible and more delinquent, while Swan excels in school and skips a grade.

 Swan refuses to go to college in spite of his excellent grades, and he breaks off a relationship he has with a girl named Loretta because he is afraid of the carnal sins that his mother warned him against.
 Eventually Swan becomes Revere's assistant in the business, since Clark has married a lower-class girl and has fallen out of Revere's favor.
 Swan becomes depressed and finds his attention drifting from everything he does.
 Swan is in love with a niece of Revere's, Deb, who is married to another man.
 One night Swan goes to Revere's and Clara's house, yelling that he cannot stand the couple any more.
 Swan pulls out a gun and tries to kill Clara, only to find he cannot do it.
 Swan accidentally shoots Revere and then kills himself.
 Clara has a nervous breakdown and spends the rest of her life in a nursing home.
 She is visited on occasion only by Clark.